TheNextGuy32/peace-of-westfalia/rules.md

 The game spans the years 1510-1660 and lasts 6 rounds, with each Round lasting ~25 years.

-Update each Player’s Imperial Power as it changes throughout the game.
+Update each Player's Imperial Power as it changes throughout the game.
 A Player has 1 Imperial Power for each of his orthodox provinces, plus the Imperial Power of his allied Principalities.
 Principalities have 2 Imperial Power, plus 1 Imperial Power per province.

 ### Determine Initiative